MichaelManwaring/infinite_pages/README.md

       $(this).button('There was an error, please try again')
 ```

 Voila!
-You should now have an infinitely long list of lessons.
+You should now have an infinitely long list of posts.